microsoft/Windows-IoT-Samples/HIDInjector/README.md

 # HID Injection

-Input injection is needed for many reasons.
-One of the most requested reasons is to support SPI screens, which have capacitive or resistive touch panels which can be read via I2C.
-How do you translate this touch input from the display panel to something Windows can consume?

 Windows 10 IoT Enterprise HID Injector sample will allow you to deploy a driver to perform low level injection of touch, keyboard and mouse events, and can be used until the SendInput equivelent API is available.

 The HID Injection sample leverages the [Virtual HID Framework](https://msdn.microsoft.com/en-us/library/windows/hardware/dn925056(v=vs.85).aspx).